mvillalba/www.martinvillalba.com/README.md

 testing web server included.

 If you want to modify the website, clone the repository and run:

-% source bootstrap
+1. % source bootstrap
-% buildout
+2. % buildout
+3. % source bin/activate

 When done editing, check everything looks fine with the development server by running the following and checking your browser:

-% ./develop
+1. % ./develop

 If everything looks fine, go ahead and run ./publish to re-build and upload everything to Google App Engine.